robdodson/robdodson.me/src/posts/make-your-own-jquery-deferreds-and-promises.md

   - Promises
 date: 2012-06-04T03:33:00.000Z
 updated: 2014-12-30T23:20:41.000Z
----

-Last week [I did a post on how to load an Underscore template using jQuery's Deferred method](http://robdodson.me/blog/2012/05/30/using-jquery-deferred-to-load-an-underscore-template/).
+---Last week [I did a post on how to load an Underscore template using jQuery's Deferred method](http://robdodson.me/blog/2012/05/30/using-jquery-deferred-to-load-an-underscore-template/).
 I got some great feedback from folks and decided I should do a follow up showing how to create your own Deferreds.

 ### What's a Deferred again...?